rodrcastro/gitsync-testing/title.md

 {% hint style="warning" %}
 #### No Warning header

-This is a hint with a warning and no header
+This is a hint with a warning and no header.
 {% endhint %}

 ![Caption to test](.gitbook/assets/image.png)